Lesson: Standard Linear Form

 with an appropriate entry in their IEP would be given the handout so that they

 can follow the material presented and process it at their own rate.
-In addition, a
+In addition,

 handout will be prepared for the entire class with the definitions that we have

 covered in the first four lessons of this unit.
-This will allow LD students to review
+This will allow LD students to

 the terminology that the questions use at their own pace, so that they can more